Handbook

 Terms of Agreement

 In addition to completing university, college/school, and major requirements, Commonwealth Honors College (CHC) students must also satisfy some CHC-specific requirements to maintain membership in CHC.
-These are detailed in the CHC Terms of Agreement, which must be signed by all CHC students on CHC PATHS.
+These are detailed in the CHC Terms of Agreement (TOA), which must be signed by all CHC students on CHC PATHS.
 A PDF copy is also available for review.
+However, the TOA should be signed and submitted on PATHS.

 dallard